Resort Scuba Dive

 There are two main pre-requisites required if you wish to partake in a resort scuba dive.
-Firstly, you must be medically fit to scuba dive, and secondly you must be old enough.
+Firstly, you must be medically fit, and secondly, you must be old enough.

 Most places in the world have age limits for those wishing to try a resort scuba dive.
-The mimimum age in most places is 10 years, although in some places with higher diving standards – such as Australia – the minimum age is 12 years.
+The minimum age in most places is 10 years.
+In some places with higher diving standards – such as Australia – the minimum age is 12 years.